USMC1941/CS112-Rutgers/Assignments/DomTree/README.md

    Most compilation errors occur for two reasons:

-   1. You are programming outside Eclipse, and you delete the "package" statement at the top of the file.
+   1. You are programming outside Eclipse, and you delete the `package` statement at the top of the file.
 If you do this, you are changing the program structure, and it will not compile when we test it.
    2. You make some last minute changes, and submit without compiling.

    **To avoid these issues, (a) START EARLY, and give yourself plenty of time to work through the assignment, and (b) Submit a version well before the deadline so there is at least something in Autolab for us to grade.**